During this time participants will register for the day

 Students are welcomed to Girls Write Up as we run through the day's events.

 Is the writer invisible, or does the body they write from within inform their writing?
 Is it possible to move through the world in a body without the world imprinting on it, without the dents left shaping the words the body writes?
 Why do we care so much about bodies?
-Jenna Guillaume, Kirli Saunders and Michelle Law talk about the way that body image impacts their lives and writing.
+Carly Findlay, Mandy Ord and TBC talk about the way the body, and body image, impacts their lives and writing.

 In this 30-minute session, two of our Girls Write Up speakers will answer some of the anonymous questions posted in the Ask Me Anything box over the course of the day.
 This is the chance for audience members to ask questions they’ve always wanted to ask, but never had the opportunity.